-- Identify where appropriate care has not been received and facilitate access to care and treatment for mothers, infants and children (e.g. identifying missed screens and informing the relevant health care provider in order to enable them to offer parents appropriate care for their baby) - Facilitate continuous improvement of screening thresholds to minimize missed cases - Raise alerts where maternal and/or newborn outcomes are clinically or statistically discrepant with accepted norms - Identify strategies to improve the quality and efficiency of care for mothers, infants and children
+- Identifying where appropriate care has not been received and facilitating access to care and treatment for mothers, infants and children (e.g. identifying missed screens and informing the relevant health care provider in order to enable them to offer parents appropriate care for their baby) - Facilitating continuous improvement of health care delivery tools to minimize adverse outcomes - Raising alerts where maternal and/or newborn outcomes are clinically or statistically discrepant with accepted norms - Enabling health care providers to improve care by providing them the information and tools to compare themselves with peers and/or benchmarks

-- Create reports that can be used to provide the Ministry of Health and Long-Term Care, Local Health Integration Networks (LHIN) and Public Heath Units with comprehensive and timely information to support effective planning and management of health care delivery for mothers, babies and children in the province - Information provided in reports to the Ministry, Local Health Information Networks and Public Health does not contain personal health information or identify individuals; they only present an overview of aggregated health care data.
+- Knowledge translation strategies to improve the quality and efficiency of care for mothers, infants and children - Creating reports that can be used to provide the Ministry of Health and Long-Term Care, Local Health Integration Networks (LHIN) and Public Heath Units with comprehensive and timely information to support effective planning and management of health care delivery for mothers, babies and children in the province - Information provided in reports to the Ministry, Local Health Information Networks and Public Health does not contain personal health information or identify individuals; reports present an overview of aggregated health care data.
 The reports are carefully reviewed to ensure there is no risk of re-identification through small cell counts or other forms of possible residual disclosure as per policy P-24: De-Identification and Aggregation.
 The reports are made available through the BORN website at www.BORNOntario.ca.